February 18, 2019

 Taking a recovery day, soaking sore muscles in Epsom salts, and enjoying a post-workout protein shake are all important parts of a post-workout regimen.
-But a pre-workout routine is just as important when it comes to improving your performance, getting results, and boosting overall wellness.
+But a caffeine-free pre-workout routine is just as important when it comes to improving your performance, getting results, and boosting overall wellness.
 A complete pre-workout routine can even start the night before.
-Getting proper sleep, staying hydrated, fueling up with energizing snacks and supplements, and taking time to stretch and warm up your muscles all count.
+Getting proper sleep (remember: pre-workout can keep you awake), staying hydrated, fueling up with energizing snacks and supplements, and taking time to stretch and warm up your muscles all count.

 Feeling too sluggish to hit the gym?
-Pre-workout supplements can give you the boost you need to get moving—especially when taken 30 minutes to an hour before your workout.
+Caffeine-free pre-workout supplements can give you the boost you need to get moving—especially when taken 30 minutes to an hour before your workout.
 Look for energizing ingredients like beetroot, antioxidants (which help get blood flowing), and B vitamins.

 Another benefit of pre-workout supplements is the ability to ward off a mid-session crash by helping to sustain stamina.
 This is crucial because keeping your workout at a powerful but controlled pace enables you to torch calories, burn fat, and maximize results.
 Look for stamina-supporting ingredients like branched-chain amino acids (BCAAs), which have been shown to combat exercise fatigue.

 Setting yourself up for a successful workout also includes seeing to proper muscle recovery.
 Recovery is an important step in your fitness routine, and one of the disadvantages of caffeinated pre-workout supplements is that they can potentially disrupt sleep.
+Of course, a benefit of non-caffeinated pre-workout is that your sleep routine is not compromised.
 Look for supplements with vitamin C, which helps the body manage with metabolic stress, and tart cherry juice or powder to combat inflammation.

 Consumed in moderation (a healthy adult can safely consume up to 400 milligrams of caffeine a day), caffeine can without question perk you up.
 That’s why caffeine is a common ingredient in many pre-workout supplements.
 But if you also enjoy a morning cup of coffee or two or an afternoon tea break, adding caffeinated workout supplements to your daily routine may leave you feeling overstimulated, wreak havoc on your sleep (which is essential for muscle recovery), or cause other unwanted side effects (see below).